kerberos-io/documentation/content/factory/installation-edge/index.md

 Once you have corrected the DNS names (or internal /etc/hosts file), install the Factory web app inside your cluster.

-    kubectl apply -n kerberos -f ./enterprise/yaml/factory/deployment.yaml
+    kubectl apply -n kerberos-factory -f ./factory/yaml/factory/deployment.yaml

 ## Test out configuration

-If everything worked out as expected, you should now have following services in your cluster:
+If everything worked out as expected, you should now have following services in your cluster across different namespaces:

 - MongoDB
 - Traefik